Home > Featured > Ted Nugent Guitars

 Uncle Ted's New Toy

-"Ted Nugent's Guitar!
+"Ted Nugent's Guitar!"

 "Cradle to Crave"

-I put this little pictorial together to show how a handmade Quicksilver guitar is built..
-The first thing you have to do is go out and find a suitable tree and cut it down.
-Then you have to slice it into a billet that you will later cut in half to make the top of the guitar.
 These pictures of giant logs of Alaskan Sitka Spruce were taken in N.W.
 British Columbia in Canada.
 This was cut about 4 miles from the Alaskan border so technically it's Canadian Sitka Spruce.
-This was the first time I have ever used Spruce on an electric guitar and since I don't build too many acoustic guitars I don't have too many good solid sources for Sitka Spruce.
+This was the first time I have ever used Spruce on an electric guitar and since I don't build too many acoustic guitars I don't stock too much Sitka Spruce.

 Here you will notice the two pieces of Spruce that were cut for the two guitar project that we were doing.